MBadriNarayanan/VersionControlWithGit/Week2.md

 #### Git Branches

 * Create a local repository Branching
-* Create a commit with FileA.txt containing "feature 1" and commit message "add feature 1".
+* Create a commit with fileA.txt containing "feature 1" and commit message "add feature 1".
 Commit should be made on the master branch.
 * Verify only one branch exists and its name is master by using : git branch
 * git log --oneline --graph command is used to check if we are on the most recent commit
 * Create a branch featureX using any method